 - (a) the respective roles and responsibilities of its board and management; and - (b) those matters expressly reserved to the board and those delegated to management. - 1.1.
 The Board is responsible to shareholders for the long-term performance of Qube and for overseeing the implementation of high standards of corporate governance with respect to Qube's affairs. - 1.2.
-The Board seeks to serve the interests of Qube's shareholders, as well as other key stakeholders including Qube employees, customers and the communities in which Qube operates.
-Qube's approach is to build sustainable value over time for Qube and its stakeholders. - 1.3.
 To assist the Board in discharging its responsibilities, Qube has adopted a governance framework which provides for the delegation of functions to Board Committees and senior management under the leadership of the Managing Director.
-Whilst ultimate accountability rests with the Board, the framework ensures that functions are carried out by the most appropriate person or group and that a tiered system of responsibility and accountability exists throughout Qube. - 1.4.
+Whilst ultimate accountability rests with the Board, the framework ensures that functions are carried out by the most appropriate person or group and that a tiered system of responsibility and accountability exists throughout Qube. - 1.3.
 The Board operates under a formal Charter which is available on Qube's website and was last reviewed in June 2022.
 The Charter sets out the Board's role, responsibilities and key matters reserved to it for consideration and decision-making.
-In summary, the Board is responsible for: - Leadership and Values demonstrating leadership, defining Qube's purpose and approving Qube's statement of values and Code of Conduct & Ethics to underpin the desired culture within Qube. - b.
+In summary, the Board is responsible for: - a.
+Leadership and Values demonstrating leadership, defining Qube's purpose and approving Qube's statement of values and Code of Conduct & Ethics to underpin the desired culture within Qube. - b.
 Strategy approving, directing, monitoring and assessing Qube's performance against strategic and business plans as well as approving and monitoring capital management including major capital expenditure, acquisitions and divestments. - c.
-Risk Management ensuring a risk management framework is in place under which processes are articulated and followed to identify and manage the principal risks of Qube's business and assessing the integrity of Qube's systems of risk management.
+Risk Management ensuring a risk management framework is in place under which processes are articulated and followed to identify and manage the principal risks of Qube's business and assessing the integrity of Qube's systems of risk management. - d.
+Reporting and Disclosure being satisfied itself that appropriate policies and procedures are in place for relevant information to be reported by management to the Board so that the Board can fulfil its reporting responsibilities.

-- d.
-Reporting and Disclosure being satisfied itself that appropriate policies and procedures are in place for relevant information to be reported by management to the Board so that the Board can fulfil its reporting responsibilities. - e.
-Management and Performance - - ensuring Qube's remuneration policies are aligned with Qube's purpose, values, strategic objectives and risk appetite. - ii. approving criteria for assessing, monitoring and evaluating the performance of the Managing director, senior executives and the company secretary. - iii. undertaking an annual performance review of the effectiveness of the Board and its Committees. - f.
-Corporate Governance establishing and monitoring Qube's compliance with corporate governance standards including by setting Qube's values and overseeing management's inculcation of those values across the organisation to build a culture that fosters and encourages ethical behaviour. - 1.5.
+- e.
+Management and Performance - i. ensuring Qube's remuneration policies are aligned with Qube's purpose, values, strategic objectives and risk appetite. - ii. approving criteria for assessing, monitoring and evaluating the performance of the Managing director, senior executives and the company secretary. - iii. undertaking an annual performance review of the effectiveness of the Board and its Committees. - f.
+Corporate Governance establishing and monitoring Qube's compliance with corporate governance standards including by setting Qube's values and overseeing management's inculcation of those values across the organisation to build a culture that fosters and encourages ethical behaviour. - 1.4.
 The Board Charter sets out directors' rights to access information, independent advice and engage in continuing professional development.